 - the percentage of care each parent provides for the children.

 The Services Australia (Child Support) will only issue a child support assessment if you can prove the paying parent is a biological, adoptive or same-sex parent.

 The amount of child support to be paid may change depending on how much time the child spends with each parent.
 Even parents who spend no time with their child are obligated to pay child support.

-The DHS will take into account any other relevant dependent children when calculating your child support.
+Services Australia (Child Support) will take into account any other relevant dependent children when calculating your child support.